lamoboos223/Spring-Boot-OPA-Example/README.md

 ---
 ## Testing the policy directly

-after building the `.rego` file it will be automaticlly mounted to `nginx` where the opa engine can execute it.
+after building the `.rego` file it will be automatically mounted to `nginx` where the opa engine can execute it.
 So, to test the policy just execute the following `curl`
 ```shell
 curl --location 'http://localhost:8181/v1/data/httpapi/authz' \